noodleybroodley/Opening-Weekend-Box-Office-Revenue/README.md

 	<li>Which months usually have the highest opening weekend revenue?</li>
 	<li>In which months are movies released more frequently?</li>
 	<li>Were the trends the same from 2010 to 2019?</li>
-	<li>Are the trends the same for the four most represented distributors in the dataset?</li>
+	<li>Are the trends the same for the four most represented distributors in the dataset?
+(Warner Bros., Universal Pictures, Walt Disney Studios Motion Pictures, and Twentieth Century Fox)</li>
 </ul>

 # Data